-We don’t have a dishwasher, and we eat a lot, so we go through tons of regular old dish soap.
-As with most things, natural dish soaps generally aren’t as effective as the ones that are a startling orange color and full of magical chemicals that makes your dishes sparkle.
+Now a family of four, we go through a TON of dish soap (since Wolfie’s birth, we’ve more or less stopped going to restaurants–it’s just too hard with two kids).
+As with most things, natural dish soaps often aren’t as effective as the ones that are a startling orange color and full of magical chemicals that makes your dishes sparkle.
 The trouble with being tough on grease is that this usually also means tough on the health of whoever uses the stuff–and on the aquatic life of the rivers and streams where it ends up.
 As you will see below under The Sneaky Stuff, the vast majority of “natural” dish soaps contain a ton of chemicals, just like their conventional counterparts.

 Common Dish Soap Ingredients: